letsjump/workday-helper-php/README.md

 Inspired by Massimo Simonini getWorkdays() Gist.
 @see     https://gist.github.com/massiws/9593008

-And also:
+Benefits and features:
-- you can specify the working days in the week (from monday to sunday)
+- you can specify a range of working days in a week (from monday to sunday);
-- you can add custom holidays or business closures, for example as a result of a database query
+- you can add custom holidays and business closures, for example as a result of a database query;
-- it returns a calendar of holidays for that specific range of dates
+- it returns a calendar of holidays for that specific range of dates;
-- you can use your custom recursive holiday calendar (see $publicHolidays)
+- you can use your custom recursive holiday calendar (see `$publicHolidays`);
-- it takes care to the timezone of your application
+- it takes care of the timezone of your application;
-- it automatically calculates Easter, and Easter mondays taking care of the timezone (requires php ext-calendar)
+- it automatically calculates Easter, and Easter mondays taking care of the timezone (requires PHP with `ext-calendar`);

 ## Requirements